herereadthis/redwall/src/jekyll_code/_posts/2014-06-20-mossflower.md

 ---
 layout:     	post
 title:      	"Mossflower, a CSS Global Reset"
 date:       	2014-06-20 20:30:10
 permalink:  	mossflower/
+description:	"Mossflower is a global reset CSS utility for both LESS and SASS to help you spin up new websites."
 tags:       	css, less, sass
 ---

 Mossflower is a **global reset** CSS utility for both LESS and SASS.